Our Settlement Agreement Solicitors provide specialist help & advice for employees of all levels of experience.

 The agreement may also include details of the handover process and any practical steps involved in enacting the agreement.
 Your employer will normally confirm the reference it will provide.
 Large employers tend to offer a standard reference and you may want to back that up with a personal reference from someone who knows you at work, such as a line manager.

-7. What is a ‘protected conversation’?
+What's a ‘protected conversation’?

 Employers and employees are encouraged to have open discussions with a view to avoiding employment tribunals.
 ‘Protected Conversations’ are a special type of meeting in which the parties can speak about possible solutions or settlements without worrying about conversations forming part of a legal case.